crocokyle/surface-cleaner/README.md

 **Warning:**

 This solution is highly acidic.
+Prolonged exposure may irritate sensitive skin.
+Wear gloves when using this cleaner, especially if you have sensitive skin or open cuts.
 Do not allow the cleaner to sit for a prolonged period of time.
 For stubborn stains, try applying for 30 seconds and the scrub and wipe away the excess.
 Increase exposure time in 15 second intervals if necessary.